conor-b-abraham/conor-b-abraham.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in the Straub Group of Boston University's Department of Chemistry.
 In my current research, I am exploring the biochemistry and biophysics of amyloid fibril formation through the use of multiscale modelling.

-This site will be used for the dissemination of materials on topics ranging from basic principles of computational and theoretical chemistry to advanced concepts for simulation analysis.
+This site will be used for the dissemination of materials on topics ranging from basic principles to advanced concepts of computational and theoretical chemistry.